-As a student, your best approach to finding a good job after you graduate is to figure out what kind of job you think you might like before you graduate, and then find a way to intern or volunteer in that kind of job.
+As a student, your best approach to finding a good job after you graduate is to figure out what kind of job you think you might like before you graduate, and then find a way to intern or volunteer for that kind of job.
 At worst, you can gain a few job skills, add another item to your resume, and learn some things you don't like, which is valuable knowledge.
 At best, your low- or no-pay position can develop into a full-time, well-paying job after you graduate.
 Either way, you win.
-(But don't work too many hours--no more than 20 per week if you're trying to be a full-time student; 10 is better.)

 In some careers, particularly specialized ones, you just have to learn where to apply.
 For example, psychologists with advanced degrees who want to work in psychology can consult the job listings at PsycCareers.com.
-Local students and grads wanting to work in mental health should consult at the Mental Health Workforce and Education Exchange: Bay Area, the Asian-American Mental Health Directory, or The Greater Bay Area Mental Health Education Workforce Collaborative.
+Local students and grads wanting to work in mental health should consult the Cal Careers or Asian-American Mental Health Directory.

 For most careers, especially less specialized ones, the Career Development Center can be a huge help.
-They have job listings in many areas, and can help with the job search, as well as opening doors to internships and volunteer opportunities.
+They have job listings in many areas and can help with the job search, as well as open doors to internships and volunteer opportunities.

 However, for almost any job, experts agree that the top source of job referrals has long been networking.